Are you making some serious mistakes that may be costing you thousands?

 Use these easy tips and avoid the financial mistakes that I’ve made.
 If you have access to Ebates, Ibotta, Aldi or Walmart types of stores, you’re going to enjoy watching your savings soar.

-You may have made these mistakes, but it’s comforting to know you’re not alone.
+You may have made these mistakes like me, but it’s comforting to know you’re not alone.
 On the other hand, if you haven’t, you can happily say, “Thank goodness I’ve never done that!” ?

 Are you ready?